pail4944/book/learning/week2/report.md

 class, we brainstormed and came up with a long list of further questions we can ask based on this data.
 Our team chose to tackle on the following:

-# How many Applied Math Majors are there?
+# How many Applied Math majors are there?

 {% lodash %}
 var students = _.filter(data.comments, function(comment){